Jean Schlumberger (jewelry designer): Career at Tiffany & Co.

 For his wife, Jacqueline, John F. Kennedy purchased the Two Fruit clip in rubies and diamonds, which is in the permanent collection of the John F. Kennedy Presidential Library and Museum.
 Jacqueline Kennedy wore so many of Schlumberger's bracelets that the press dubbed them "Jackie bracelets".

-Schlumberger remains one of only four jewelers that Tiffany & Co. has allowed to sign their work: the others are Paloma Picasso, Elsa Peretti and Frank Gehry.
+Schlumberger remains one of only four jewelers Tiffany & Co. ever allowed to sign their work: the others are Paloma Picasso, Elsa Peretti and Frank Gehry.

 Schlumberger was a very private person but liked to socialize among friends like Cristóbal Balenciaga, Emilio Terry, Diana Vreeland and Hubert de Givenchy.

 Schlumberger died in Paris aged 80 and is buried at Isola di San Michele.